 - promote secure networking;

 The main areas of responsibility of CERT-EE are:

-> - dealing with information security incidents within AS8240 as well as with incidents in most of the state and municipal networks disregarding their exact affiliation or service provider.
+- dealing with information security incidents within AS8240 and AS56588 as well as with incidents in most of the state and municipal networks in .ee domain disregarding their exact affiliation or service provider.

-> - educating the nation and national IT sector on cyber threats, commenting the cyber security situation as necessary.
+- educating the nation and national IT sector on cyber threats, commenting the cyber security situation as necessary.

 CERT-EE is a department of the Cyber Security Branch of the Information System Authority (https://www.ria.ee/en.html) and is funded from state budget.
 The other departments of the Cyber Security Branch are Critical Information Infrastructure Protection Department, Standards and Supervisory Department and Policy and Analysis Department.

 CERT-EE is affiliated with FIRST, the global Forum of Incident Response and Security Team, as well as GÉANT and TI (Trusted Introducer for European CERTs).
 CERT maintains affiliations with various CSIRTs around the world as needed.